Baseball in Japan: Professional baseball

 Corporations with interests outside baseball own most of the teams.
 Historically, teams have been identified with their owners, not where the team is based.
-However, in recent years, many owners have chosen to include a place name in the names of their teams; the majority of the 12 Nippon Professional Baseball (NPB) teams are currently named with both corporate and geographical place names.
+However, in recent years, many owners have chosen to include a place name in the names of their teams; the majority of the 12 NPB teams are currently named with both corporate and geographical place names.

 Minor leagues

 Much like Minor League Baseball in the United States, Japan has a farm system through two minor leagues, each affiliated with Nippon Professional Baseball.
 The Eastern League consists of seven teams and is owned by the Central League.
 The Western League consists of five teams and is owned by the Pacific League.
 Both minor leagues play 80-game seasons.

 Differences from Major League Baseball

 The rules are essentially those of Major League Baseball (MLB), but technical elements are slightly different: The Nippon league uses a smaller baseball, strike zone, and playing field.
 Five Nippon league teams have fields whose small dimensions would violate the American Official Baseball Rules.

 Also unlike MLB, game length is limited and tie games are allowed.
 In the regular season, the limit is twelve innings, while in the playoffs, there is a fifteen-inning limit (games in Major League Baseball, by comparison, continue until there is a winner).
-Additionally, due to power limits imposed because of the 2011 Tōhoku earthquake and tsunami, the 2011 NPB regular season further limited game length by adding a restriction that no inning could begin more than three hours and thirty minutes after the first pitch.
+Due to power limits imposed because of the 2011 Tōhoku earthquake and tsunami, the 2011 NPB regular season further limited game length by adding a restriction that no inning could begin more than three hours and thirty minutes after the first pitch.

-NPB teams have active rosters of 28 players, as opposed to 26 in MLB (27 on days of scheduled day-night doubleheaders).
+NPB teams have active rosters of 28 players, as opposed to 26 in MLB (27 on days of doubleheaders).
 However, the game roster has a 25-player limit.
 Before each game, NPB teams must designate three players from the active roster who will not appear in that contest.
 A team cannot have more than four foreign players on a 25-man game roster, although there is no limit on the number of foreign players that it may sign.
 If there are four, they cannot all be pitchers nor all be position players.
-This limits the cost and competition for expensive players of other nationalities, and is similar to rules in many European sports leagues' roster limits on non-European players.
+This limits the cost and competition for expensive players of other nationalities and is similar to rules in many European sports leagues' roster limits on non-European players.

 In each of the two Nippon Professional Baseball leagues, teams with the best winning percentage go on to a stepladder-format playoff (3 vs. 2, winner vs. 1).
 Occasionally, a team with more total wins has been seeded below a team that had more ties and fewer losses and, therefore, had a better winning percentage.
 The winners of each league compete in the Japan Series.